forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/cb-remove.md

 From Setup, enter `Code Builder` in the Quick Find box, then select **Code Builder**.
 Disable **Enable Code Builder**.
-You no longer can install or upgrade the Code BuilderCode Builder has not been enabled for your org when they try to use it.
+You no longer can install or upgrade the Code Builder app and users see Code Builder has not been enabled for your org when they try to use it.